twhite96/js-dev-reads/README.md

 ### Node
 - [Node.js Handbook](https://flaviocopes.com/page/ebooks/) - Flavio Copes
-> Books by Flavio require a newsletter sign up but I think it is worth it
+*Books by Flavio require a newsletter sign up but I think it is worth it.*

 ### Core concepts